UBC-MDS/traders_copilot_mzza_25/README.md

 2. Install the Package: \$ pip install traders_copilot_mzza_25

+## Features

+traders_copilot_mzza_25 package is a specialized tool for traders and investors fitting into a Python ecosystem of a similar vein.
+The package augments the existing trading and financial analysis packages like TA-Lib, Backtrader, and PyAlgoTrade by combining trading signal generation, strategy optimization, and built-in visualization tools into one place for a comprehensive trading workflow.

+-   **simulate_market_data:** Simulates stock market data for analysis and testing.
+-   **Technical Indicators:** Implements:
+    -   Simple Moving Average (SMA): Smooths price data to identify trends.
+    -   Relative Strength Index (RSI): Measures the speed and magnitude of price movements to assess overbought/oversold conditions.
+-   **generate_signals:** Identifies buy/sell signals based on SMA and RSI thresholds:
+    -   **Buy Signal:**
+        -   SMA_50 \> SMA_200 (short-term trend is stronger)
+        -   RSI \< 30 (stock is oversold)
+    -   **Sell Signal:**
+        -   SMA_50 \< SMA_200 (long-term trend is stronger)
+        -   RSI \> 70 (stock is overbought)
+-   **plot_signals:** Visualizes stock data with buy/sell signals marked on the chart.

 ## Usage

 `traders_copilot_mzza_25` can be used to simulate market data, generate trading signals, and visualize results.
 Here are examples of usage: